 Kath Dalmeny (left) gave evidence in a session with Tim Martin (centre), Chair of the pub chain Wetherspoon and Sue Davies, Strategic Policy Adviser for Which?
 (Consumers Association) (right).The session was recorded on video and can be viewed on the EFRA Committee website.

 Sustain highlighted that such new food trade deals are likely to be made behind closed doors, excluding the British public and Parliament from having their views heard about the food standards that are being discussed and agreed.
-To illustrate key concerns, Kath Dalmeny handed out 12 spoof beermats (pictured above) summarising Sustain's priorities (text at the end of this article).
+To illustrate key concerns, Kath Dalmeny handed out 12 spoof beermats (pictured below) summarising Sustain's priorities (text at the end of this article).
 The beermats were a humorous reference to Wetherspoon's 0.5 million beermats circulated in November, expressing the pub chain Chair’s support for swift Brexit and elimination of trade tariffs.
 Wetherspoon Chair Tim Martin gave evidence in the same session as Sustain.

 Kath Dalmeny said: “We need Government to do a sensible balancing act that makes food affordable, with a range of policies that give a coherent framework, including maintaining good food standards and improving incomes so that everyone can afford to eat well.
 And we need our UK trade negotiators to know our country’s priorities and red lines on issues such as food safety, animal welfare and working conditions, and be accountable to Parliament and the British public for the trade deals they negotiate.”